“For the eyes of the LORD run to and fro throughout the whole earth, to show Himself strong on behalf of those whose

 When facing challenges in life, be it those that are particularly difficult or be it experiences we all encounter at some point in our life, who do we rely on to get us through safely and successfully?

 A new job for example can be a challenge, it’s an unknown territory with many unknown traps, colleagues we don’t know yet if they are trustworthy, a boss whose temper we are not yet acquainted with.

-Leaving the safety of our home for the first time in our life when starting university, we are confronted with a world we didn’t even know existed, a mind-set and a lifestyle we may not have been exposed to while growing up under the protection of our parents.
+Leaving the safety of our home for the first time in our life when starting university, we are confronted with a world we didn’t even know existed, a mind-set and a lifestyle we may not have been exposed to while growing up under our parent’s protection.

 Life can be scary, and so can the world we are living in.
 We may not be looking for challenges or conflicts, but what if they come looking for us?
 Then we must deal with them, whether we want or not.

 This passage in 2 Chronicles 16 tells us about Asa, the king of Judah, faced an approaching hostile army.
-A prophet of God puts before him two alternative ways of dealing with them.
-Previously, when the mighty Ethiopian army had attacked Judah, Asa had trusted the LORD to be on his side and was victorious.
-Now, Asa tried to keep Judah save from the northern kingdom of Israel by bribing the Syrian king into attacking Israel.
+A prophet of God puts before him two alternatives of dealing with them.
+Previously, when the mighty Ethiopian army had attacked Judah, Asa had trusted the LORD and was victorious.
+Now, Asa tried to keep Judah save from the northern kingdom of Israel by bribing the king of Damascus into attacking Israel.
 This was not only a betrayal against his fellow Israelites, but also a reliance on worldly wisdom: scheming and manipulating.